The True Inventor of Blue Jeans

 Initially, home seamstresses were used to create the product.
 As demand grew, Strauss added factory space and put Jacob Davis in charge of what eventually grew to be a factory of 450 employees.

-Davis remained with Strauss the rest of his career, overseeing shirt lines as well as pants and still supervising the Levi Strauss factory until his death in 1908.
+Davis remained with Strauss the rest of his career.
+He helped plan shirt lines as well as pants, and he still oversaw the Levi Strauss factory until his death in 1908.
 He was replaced by his son Simon Davis who was instrumental in pulling the company together after the 1906 earthquake.

 One other change to the pants occurred in the first year and is still part of the item today.
 When other pant makers began to imitate the “waist overalls” as they were called, Davis added a double arch of stitching on the back of the pockets; he wanted a way to distinguish the pants from the work of competitors.
 That double-stitched double arch is the oldest apparel trademark still in use today.